 UTC strives to maintain a balance between its private and military sectors, its commercial and aerospace operations, and its original equipment (OE) and aftermarket products and services.
 It also juggles fluctuations in the market that may impact one or more of its businesses.
 These fluctuations include changing fuel costs and contracts from the US Department of Defense (DoD), which are subject to policies set by the White House and Congress.

 This strategy of product balance is combined with geographic balance, which has the company investing in emerging markets that show great growth potential, such as Argentina, Brazil, China, Mexico, the Middle East, Russia, and South Africa.
 UTC is champing at the bit to acquire aerospace and commercial companies with operations in India, looking to achieve $2.5 billion in revenues from the country by 2015.

 As it focuses on its core aerospace and building systems operations, UTC in early 2013 sold its UTC Power unit to Oregon-based ClearEdge Power.
-In mid-2015 it announced it was selling its Sikorsky helicopter subsidiary to Lockheed Martin for $9 billion.
+In late 2015, it also sold its former Sikorsky helicopter subsidiary to Lockheed Martin for $9 billion.